nrinaudo/nrinaudo.github.com/_articles/pl/functions.md

 ### Interpreting a function

 It's now time to start thinking about how we might interpret functions.
-We've made a point of treating them as ax more general `let` expression, so we can start from there.
+We've made a point of treating them as more general `let` expression, so we can start from there.
 Applying a function, then:
 - creates a new environment in which the $parameter$ is bound to the $attribute$.
 - interprets the $body$ in that environment.